 Transparency of goals drives performance because it creates both a sense of urgency and commitment.
 By telling everybody within the organization your goals, you are also helping them commit to pursuing those goals in their own way.

 Goals and objectives that are publicly available to your employees also help put meaning into metrics.
 Updating employees on your progress of achieving goals and objectives, with metrics, gives it a whole new meaning ... helping everybody see how their efforts are contributing to the goals.
 This is a powerful means of improving internal communications to help meet expectations.

 Publishing a monthly newsletter gives you an opportunity to increase awareness and understanding of your company, its products, and its services.
 This is especially important for new employees who may need to get acquainted with company processes and procedures.
 A newsletter can also be an effective business communication tool for updating employees on recent developments and metrics.

 Since it is published only once a month, it is likely that it will not be pushed aside as a noise (spam) and will be relied upon as an important communication tool.

-You could go through all the trouble of having a paper newsletter designed, formatted, printed, and then dispersed ... or ... you could dedicate a blog on your social intranet to be the newsletter.
+You could go through all the trouble of having a paper newsletter designed, formatted, printed, and then dispersed ... or ... you could dedicate a blog on your company intranet to be the newsletter.
 If you have your newsletter online, it makes it much easier for your employees to access it ... plus, as we discussed in point #7, you can collect comments and feedback as well.

 Companies with highly effective internal communications are 7X likely to use leading-edge communication tools, according to one report.